sudheerj/reactjs-interview-questions/README.md

 3. It is not composable, i.e. if a library puts a ref on the passed child, the user can't put another ref on it.
 Callback refs are perfectly composable.
 ------------------------------
 24. ### What is virtual DOM?
-The virtual DOM (VDOM) is an in-memory representation of Real DOM.
+The **Virtual DOM (VDOM)** is an in-memory representation of Real DOM.
 The representation of a UI is kept in memory and synced with the “real” DOM.
 It’s a step that happens between the render function being called and the displaying of elements on the screen.
-This entire process is called reconciliation.
+This entire process is called *reconciliation*.

 25. ### How virtual DOM works?
 The Virtual DOM works in three simple steps.